panda3d/panda3d-docs/programming/finite-state-machines/simple-fsm-usage.rst

 .. only:: python

-   A Panda3D FSM is implemented by defining a new Python class which inherits from the class direct.fsm.FSM.FSM (normally imported as simply FSM), and defining the appropriate enter and exit methods on the class.
+   A Panda3D FSM is implemented by defining a new Python class which inherits from the class :py:class:`direct.fsm.FSM.FSM` (normally imported as simply FSM), and defining the appropriate enter and exit methods on the class.

    FSM states are represented by name strings, which should not contain spaces or punctuation marks; by Panda3D convention, state names should begin with a